 - 1-1/4 teaspoons Italian seasoning, divided

 - 1. Preheat oven to 375°.
-Line the bottom and sides of a greased 15x10x1-in. baking pan with parchment paper; grease the paper and set aside.
+Line bottom and sides of a greased 15x10x1-in. baking pan with parchment paper; grease paper.

-- 2. In a small bowl, beat cream cheese and milk until smooth.
-Beat in 1/4 cup Parmesan cheese and flour until blended.
-In a large bowl, beat eggs; add cream cheese mixture and mix well.
+- 2. In a small bowl, beat cream cheese until soft; gradually beat in milk.
+Beat in 1/4 cup Parmesan cheese and flour.
+In a large bowl, beat eggs until blended.
+Add cream cheese mixture; mix well.
 Pour into prepared pan.
-Bake 20-25 minutes or until set.
+Bake until puffed and lightly browned, 20-25 minutes.

 Reviews for Spiral Omelet Supreme